Skip to main content

 • Financial inclusion

 Enabling electronic low-cost transfer of funds, thereby encouraging a greater share of formal remittance payments and strengthening the link to financial inclusion by enabling individuals to access a wide range of financial and non-financial services through their mobile wallets.
-In Sub-Saharan Africa, Terrapay transaction to mobile wallets are very small ($150 on average) and 35% of transactions are below $50 (with strong marginal utility)
+In sub-Saharan Africa, Terrapay transactions to mobile wallets are very small ($150 on average) and 35% of transactions are below $50 (with strong marginal utility).

 E&S Impact